 Default groups are available in any Automation Cloud organization and are pre-configured with organization-level roles for Automation Cloud and service-level roles for UiPath services.

-The default groups are Administrators, Automation Users, Automation Developers, and Everyone.
+The default groups are Administrators, Automation Users, Automation Developers, Automation Express, and Everyone.

 You can assign a fully-functional and complex access schema to users with only one action: adding them to the appropriate group.

 See Roles for information about the roles included for each group.

 You cannot remove roles that are assigned to the default groups and you cannot delete the groups.

 On pages where you manage accounts, groups, or roles, specific icons are displayed for each type to help you recognize the type of account or the type of group.